Story At-A-Glance

 Experiential Audio Product for Entertainment Purposes

-The company explain this technology as:
+The company explains this technology as follows:

 ResonX is the first Experiential Audio product created with entertainment experiences in mind.
 Simply attach to a chair with our X-straps and experience sound like never before.
 HEAR and FEEL the virtual landscape of your favorite game, the beat of your favorite song, the cinematic moments of your favorite movie, and much more.